The Louis Vuitton Trophy

 Challenger Selection Series

-Despite 24 years of strong support, Louis Vuitton and 32nd/33rd Defender SNG/Alinghi had a falling out in the wake of the 2007 America's Cup match over conflicting views of the best interests of the event and Louis Vuitton withdrew from sponsoring the challenger races.
-Following the the victory of Golden Gate YC and BMW Oracle Racing in February, 2010, a return of Louis Vuitton as a patron of America's Cup Challenge Selection Series seemed likely, and was formally announced November 27, 2010.
+Despite 24 years of strong support, Louis Vuitton and 32nd/33rd Defender SNG/Alinghi had a falling out in the wake of the 2007 America's Cup match over conflicting views of the best interest of the event and Louis Vuitton withdrew from sponsoring challenger races.
+Following the the victory of Golden Gate YC and BMW Oracle Racing in February, 2010, a return of LV as a patron of America's Cup Challenge Selection Series seemed likely.

 Pacific Series (LVPS):